krahets/hello-algo/docs-en/chapter_array_and_linkedlist/array.md

 ### Accessing Elements

-Elements in an array are stored in contiguous memory spaces, simplifying the computation of an element's memory address.
-By using the formula depicted in Figure below and given the memory address of the array (specifically, the address of the first element) and an element's index, we can calculate the element's memory address, thereby enabling direct access to that element.
+Elements in an array are stored in contiguous memory spaces, making it simpler to compute each element's memory address.
+The formula shown in the Figure below aids in determining an element's memory address, utilizing the array's memory address (specifically, the first element's address) and the element's index.
+This computation streamlines direct access to the desired element.

 ![Memory Address Calculation for Array Elements](array.assets/array_memory_location_calculation.png)

-As observed in the above image, it's worth noting that an array's indexing typically starts at $0$, which may initially seem counterintuitive since counting starts from $1$.
-However, in terms of the address calculation formula, **an index is essentially an offset from the memory address**.
-The offset for the first element's address is $0$, thus justifying its index as $0$.
+As observed in the above illustration, array indexing conventionally begins at $0$.
+While this might appear counterintuitive, considering counting usually starts at $1$, within the address calculation formula, **an index is essentially an offset from the memory address**.
+For the first element's address, this offset is $0$, validating its index as $0$.

 Accessing elements in an array is highly efficient, allowing us to randomly access any element in $O(1)$ time.